PSA and the PSA Test: What the Public Needs to Know

 Working with human prostate tissue from cancer and benign prostatic hyperplasia, Dr. Chu and his colleagues identified and purified PSA and later developed the simple PSA blood test that is used today for the early detection and management of prostate cancer.

 The team published their first major paper in 1979 in Investigative Urology, followed by a 1980 paper in Cancer Research that used the PSA test to demonstrate PSA in the blood of prostate cancer patients.
 Subsequent papers published by the Roswell Park researchers appeared in Cancer Research, Journal of the National Cancer Institute, Methods in Cancer Research, and Journal of Urology, among others.
-A patent was issued in 1984 to the state of New York and Roswell Park Cancer Institute, and the technology was transferred to the biomedical industry for preparing testing kits.
+A patent was issued in 1984 to the state of New York and Roswell Park Comprehensive Cancer Center, and the technology was transferred to the biomedical industry for preparing testing kits.
 The PSA test received FDA approval in 1986 as a monitor for treatment response and disease recurrence, and in 1994, as a screening tool for diagnosis.
 Since then, an estimated one billion PSA tests have been given.